It's About Time: Temporal References in Emergent Communication: Referential Game Environments

-Our experiments are based on classic referential games \citep{lewis_convention_1969,lazaridou_emergence_2018}.
-The most commonly used framework to study emergent communication, EGG \citep{kharitonov_egg_2019}, as well as other works \citep{chaabouni_compositionality_2020,taillandier_neural_2023,bosc_varying_2022,ueda_relationship_2021}, uses two agents: a sender and a receiver.
-The sender begins the game by observing a target object, which could be represented by an image or a vector, and then generates a message.
+Referential games \citep{lewis_convention_1969,lazaridou_emergence_2018} provide the most commonly used framework to study emergent communication, employing two agents: a sender and a receiver \citep{kharitonov_egg_2019}.
+The sender begins the game by observing a target object, and then generates a message.
 This message is passed to the receiver, along with the target object and a number of distractor objects.
 The receiver's task is to discern the target object from among the objects it observes, using the information contained in the message it receives.
 This exchange is repeated every episode.
 The referential game is presented in \cref{fig: rg}.

-Referential games with attribute-value vectors are used to isolate and limit the external factors that could impact the performance of the agents.
-An image-based representation of the objects is used to separate the performance of the agent from the training and performance of a vision network, and to reduce the computational requirements of our experiments.
-Additionally, the output of a vision layer can be considered as a representation of the object attributes, which could be approximated by the vectors used in our setup instead.

-This common approach from \acrshort{ec} \citep{kharitonov_egg_2019,chaabouni_compositionality_2020,ueda_categorial_2022}, is a well-known test bed allowing investigation of the more complex temporal properties of the emergent language.
-By using a simple referential game, and removing extraneous modules, the findings are more generalisable and transferable to other settings.
+For comprehensive reviews of these environments, we refer to \citet{lazaridou_emergent_2020} or \citet{brandizzi_toward_2023}.

+In our referential games, we use attribute-value vectors to represent objects, enabling us to isolate and control factors that might impact agent performance.
+This approach \citep{kharitonov_egg_2019,chaabouni_compositionality_2020,ueda_categorial_2022} serves as an effective test-bed for investigating temporal properties of emergent language.